ntoll/foox/presentation/notes.rst

 problems) and finish by comparing computer generated output with solutions from the composers Johan Joseph Fux and Wolfgang Amadeus Mozart.

+The only assumption I'm making is that you're familiar with Python.
+However, it would be helpful to me if I could find out how "musical" you guys think you are.

+Hands up if you're:

+* Tone deaf, can't tell the difference between a lawnmower and saxophone.
+* Someone who enjoys listening to music but doesn't know anything about what you're listening to.
+* Someone with some sort of basic musical training - perhaps piano lessons when you were a kid.
+* A serious amateur musician who knows music.
+* The result of an extensive musical education perhaps culminating with time spent at a world class conservatoire such as the Royal College of Music.

 ----

 First, let's explore the musical aspects of the problem.
 Here are two